ssciwr/jupyter-matlab-kernel/README.md

 # Jupyter Image setup with Matlab Kernel

 Documentation of a Docker setup to build and deploy a Jupyter kernel for Matlab.
+It contains both a Jupyter kernel that runs in the notebook as well as a proxy kernel that opens the Matlab Web GUI from within JupyterLab.

 ## Prerequisites